Residents! Select your new carts here »

 Not just any worm will do for a worm farm; red wigglers are best.
 This type of worm especially thrives when eating decaying organic material.
 Garden centers often carry red wigglers, or they may be purchased online.
 For optimal results, worms are fed equal parts “greens” and “browns,” as it is called in the organic gardening world.
 These designations refer to the carbon to nitrogen ratio of the material, not the actual colors.
 Feeding guidelines are as follows:

-Fruit, vegetables, bread, coffee grounds, tea bags, dead plants/leaves, egg shells, uncoated paper (office paper, newspaper, napkins, junk mail, coffee filters) and vacuum cleaner dust.
+Fruit, vegetables, bread, coffee grounds, tea bags, dead plants/leaves, egg shells, uncoated paper (newspaper, coffee filters and other unbleached paper products) and vacuum cleaner dust.

 Citrus fruits, onions, garlic, leeks or shallots, meat, fish or poultry, eggs, dairy, greasy food, salty food, prepackaged/processed food and glossy magazine paper or coated paper.